liuyuanmeng/Project-4/README.md

 Project Four - My Kitchen

 ## Overview
-My final project in the Software Engineering Immersive course is a solo full-stack project, The whole application was built and delivered in 7 days.
+My final project in the Software Engineering Immersive course is a solo full-stack project, the whole application was built and delivered in 7 days.

-You will find the deployed app here: links go here

 ## Technologies Used
 Backend: